Rebuilt Transmission vs. Remanufactured Transmission

 So how much are you looking at spending?
 A rebuild may cost you between $2800 and $3800 depending on labor, parts, and unforeseen circumstances.
 A rebuilt transmission is still relatively cheaper than a new one, which could cost between $4,000 and $8,000 depending on the make and model of your vehicle.

 From Automatic Transmission Rebuilders Association: “ATRA has a minimum standard for rebuilt transmissions receiving a Golden Rule warranty.
-This helps to ensure that consumers receive the best product possible when purchasing a rebuilt transmission from an ATRA member shop.
-For more information, go to the ATRA Minimum Rebuild page.”
+This helps to ensure that consumers receive the best product possible when purchasing a rebuilt transmission from an ATRA member shop.”

 How Long Does it Take to Rebuild a Transmission?